typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-nullish-coalescing.md

 # `prefer-nullish-coalescing`

-Enforces using the nullish coalescing operator instead of logical chaining.
+Enforces using the nullish coalescing operator instead of logical assignments or chaining.

-TypeScript 3.7 added support for the nullish coalescing operator.
-This operator allows you to safely cascade a value when dealing with `null` or `undefined`.
+This operator allows you to safely cascade a value when dealing with `null` or `undefined` in:

+- Assignment expressions: `left ||= right`
+- Logical expressions: `left || right`

 ```ts
 function myFunc(foo: string | null) {